R4F4I/ClappyBird/README.md

   3. Down Pipe

 - **Behavior**:
-  - Pipes spawn randomly within the game frame and move towards the bird.
+  - Pipes spawn randomly within the game and move towards the bird.
   - Collision rules:
     - If the pipe type matches the bird's position, the game continues.
     - If there’s a mismatch, the game ends.